-It should come as no surprise that safety training for workers in your warehouse or factory is an extremely important topic for OSHA, EPA, and Department of Transportation (DOT) compliance.
-These regulatory bodies provide training specifications to ensure that your workplace and your workers are in compliance with these safety standards.
+It should come as no surprise that safety training for workers in your factory is an extremely important topic for OSHA compliance.
+OSHA provide safety training specifications to ensure that your workplace and your workers are in compliance with these safety standards.

-However, up to 90% of small to medium-sized factory and warehouse companies don’t properly manage their OSHA, EPA, DOT, and state environmental training requirements, which puts them at serious risk of incurring a business-stopping fine.
+However, up to 90% of small to medium-sized factory and warehouse companies don’t properly manage their OSHA training requirements, which puts them at serious risk of serious injuries and incurring major OSHA fines.
 It’s important to base your training materials on regulatory standards and recommendations.
 OSHA provides a guide to help you build your training program.
 How should you implement these recommendations?

-Check Your Program Against Regulatory Guides and Develop an Implementation Plan
+Check Your Program Against Regulatory Guidelines and Develop an Implementation Plan

 First and foremost, you will have to find holes in your training program.
-Check your training materials against all regulatory guides.
+Check your training plan against OSHA requirements.
 OSHA, for example, recommends your training program includes, at minimum:

 - Assess your operations to determine which OSHA standards need to be trained.
 Common topics include Hazard Communication, Fall Protection, Emergency Response, Lockout/Tagout (LOTO), and more.